venn.travel

 The Problem We're Solving

 Venn starts a layer earlier.
-Instead of asking your group to pick from a list, it asks each person what they actually care about — food, drinks, pool style, resort vibe, budget, deal-breakers — and then finds the resort that genuinely fits the group.
-No one has to become the researcher.
-No one has to defend their preferences out loud.
+Instead of asking you to sort through 50 hotels on an OTA, it asks what you actually care about — food style, drinks, vibe, amenities, budget, deal-breakers — and then finds the resort that genuinely fits those specific things.
+You don't have to become the researcher.
+You don't have to read 200 reviews to figure out which ones were written by people who want the same things as you.

 Destination Convergence